 Helen Town

-Helen Georgia ranks third in Georgia for most tourists, despite having a population of only 430 people living in a total of 2.1 square miles.
+Helen, GA, is a perfect example of a day trip to see a very unusual German-themed town.
+Helen, Georgia, ranks third in Georgia for most tourists, despite having a population of only 430 people living in a total of 2.1 square miles.

 Ellijay Town

 There are also many wineries.
 Engelheim Vineyards offers beautiful mountain views, and you can relax near the fireplace with friends.
 There will also be wine tastings available.
 If you are looking for more than charcuterie, try Country Corner Kitchen, which serves authentic Cuban food in a restaurant in Ellijay.
-End your day camping, elegantly camping in an Airstream, or in a yurts and tent at North Georgia Glamping.
+End your day camping, elegantly camping in an Airstream, or in a yurt and tent at North Georgia Glamping.

 Dahlonega Town